 I am a senior lecturer in health and social care and Associate Head of School (Learning, Teaching and Innovation) with a particular interest in the construction of practice, practice-based learning, pedagogy and care.
 I originally trained in community psychology in New Zealand.
 My career has included services for people with intellectual and psychiatric disabilities, volunteer-run telephone counselling and advice services and lecturing in psychology and communication studies.
 I have been a full time researcher researching school-based learning networks and have also run an education and advocacy service.
-I am a Senior Fellow of the Higher Education Academic.
+I am a Senior Fellow of the Higher Education Academy.

-My main passion lies in understanding practice-based learning in health and social care and in other settings.
+My main interests lie in understanding practice-based learning in health and social care and in other settings.
 My work focuses on learning in work-based settings, learning networks, non-formal settings and educational institutions.
 I'm particularly interested in the learning and practice of groups outside of what has traditionally been referred to as the professions such as care workers and assistants.
 I also have interests in pedagogy and brokerage in learning communities or networks.

 Current PhD students

-Understanding support worker learning
+Understanding support worker learning (2012-2014)

 ‘Understanding Support Worker Learning’ was a PhD project aiming to understand how skilled and caring practice is developed.
 The project takes a broad view of learning and will investigate how different experiences past and present, in and out of work, personal motivations and organisational needs build support worker practice.
 An aspect of this project was supported by the Practice-Based Professional Learning Centre at the Open University.

 Understanding Student Learning in Practice settings (2006 - 2007)